How to Get Better at Fortnite Chapter 2: 12 Unique Tips For a Competitive Edge (#11 is 500 IQ)

 I’m talking about your physical and mental health.

 Let’s face it, Fortnite is as unique as it is entertaining.
-Yet you’re still prone to the stereotypical ravages of online gaming.
+Yet you’re still prone to the stereotypical consequences of online gaming.
 The long sedentary hours on the grind, constant exposure to highly stressful situations, sleep deprivation etc. There’s the potential for stiff necks, sore backs, headaches, repetitive strain injuries and uncontrolled stress as far as a heavy sniper can see.

 And it’s important to understand these qualities can “push back” and limit the boundaries of your physical and mental performance in-game.